cheapjack/ShrimpCraft/README.md

 It's part of [The Minecraft Of Things](http://minecraftofthings.tumblr.com) which sprang from research with FACT, Mark Wright, Adrian McEwen and Paul Harter funded by AHRC for the [CloudMaker](http://www.fact.co.uk/projects/cloudmaker-making-minecraft-real.aspx) project

+###Useage

+For more details about using the resources go [here](https://github.com/cheapjack/ShrimpCraft/blob/master/resources/README.md)

 ###Workshops

 ####[Workshop Details](https://github.com/cheapjack/ShrimpCraft/blob/master/Events.md)